 Stick to a Schedule

 Once the room is set up, you have completed the hard part.
 Now it’s important to stick to a daily learning schedule.
 Although they might not admit it, kids perform better with a daily routine.
-As this “new normal” has thrown all of us a learning curve, Moseley Electronics remains committed to helping our neighbors in the community.
+This “new normal” has thrown all of us a learning curve, and Moseley Electronics remains committed to helping our neighbors in the community.